tntakahashi/nestdaq/share/otel-collector-compose/README.md

 OTEL_COLLECTOR_GRPC_PORT=14317 \
 OTEL_COLLECTOR_HTTP_PORT=14318 \
 OPENSEARCH_DATA_DIR=/path/to/opensearch-data \
+OTEL_COLLECTOR_CONFIG_FILE=/path/to/otel-collector-config.yaml \
+OPENSEARCH_DASHBOARDS_CONFIG_FILE=/path/to/opensearch_dashboards.yaml \
-docker compose up
+docker compose -f ./otel-collector-compose/docker-compose.yaml up
 ```

 If `OPENSEARCH_DATA_DIR` is not set, OpenSearch data is stored in
+`opensearch-data` next to the copied `docker-compose.yaml`; with the example
+above, this is `./otel-collector-compose/opensearch-data`.
+The Compose file bind
+mounts that directory to `/usr/share/opensearch/data` in the OpenSearch
-`./opensearch-data` relative to this directory.
-On SELinux-enabled systems, the
+container.
+On SELinux-enabled systems, the Compose file applies the `:Z` label
-Compose file applies the `:Z` label option to the mounted paths.
+option to the mounted paths.

+To use different collector or OpenSearch Dashboards config files, either set
+`OTEL_COLLECTOR_CONFIG_FILE` and `OPENSEARCH_DASHBOARDS_CONFIG_FILE` when running
+Compose, or edit the copied `docker-compose.yaml`.

 ## Collector Pipelines